jeffnye-gh/majordomo/README.md

 # Majordomo - RISC-V Golden Model

 NOTE: this is not suitable as a production golden model for RISC-V. See Caveats.

-This started as a fork of the Dromajo RISC-V golden model.
+Majordomo started as a fork of the Dromajo RISC-V golden model.
-The original repo is here: https://github.com/chipsalliance/dromajo.

 The fork has been removed.

-This source is derived from the Esperanto source which was in turn derived from Fabrice Bellard's RISCVEMU/TinyEMU.

-The original contents of the Esperanto README.md are found in doc/ESPERANTO_README.md.
-Some of the original contents are also duplicated here.
+See Credits below.

 ## Prerequisites

+A cross compiler is required to run the regression and use the examples.
+Two environment variables must be set to use build environment.

 ### Cross compilers
 You must have cross compilers installed for linux and bare metal.
 At the time